-As of the most recent update (June 2021), our research has found fifteen states whose public assistance programs allow for spouses to be paid caregivers.
+As of the most recent update (October 2023), our research has found 23 states whose public assistance programs allow for spouses to be paid caregivers.
 There are several different types of state programs that allow families this option.
 These include Medicaid HCBS Waivers, Medicaid State Plan Personal Care programs, and even non-Medicaid state funded assistance program.

 Prior to listing the states and programs, it is best to discuss how paying spouses actually works.
-Each of the programs that follow, allow for consumer direction of services, which means the “consumer” or beneficiary has the option to “direct” from whom they receive their care services.
+Each of the programs that follow allow for consumer direction of services, which means the “consumer” or beneficiary has the option to “direct” from whom they receive their care services.
 To clarify, they are allowed to choose whomever they would like, provided that individual meets the program’s requirements (physical ability, background check, etc.).
 Therefore, they can elect to hire their spouses as personal care providers.
 Their spouses, if approved, are paid by the state program or through an intermediary agency.
 Compensation rates vary by program and state.
-Typically, caregiver spouses are paid between $10.75 – $20.75 / hour.

-In general terms, to be eligible as a care recipient for these programs, applicants are limited to approximately $27,756 per year in income, and most programs limit the value of their countable assets to less than $2,000.
+In general terms, to be eligible as a care recipient for these programs, applicants are limited to approximately $32,904 per year in income (differs by state and program), and most programs limit the value of their countable assets to less than $2,000.
 Worth noting is that countable assets do not include the value of their home.
 However, since these care recipients are married, they can likely allocate some of their joint assets to the non-applicant spouse in order to qualify for the program.
 (This is known as the community spouse resource allowance.)
 Detailed eligibility information is available at specific program links in the table below.

 This program, which is also referred to as Veterans Directed Home and Community Based Services (VD-HCBS), gives participating veterans the flexibility to choose their own care providers.
 Family members, including spouses, can be hired as personal care providers.
 The Veteran’s Health Administration sets the hourly rate that personal care providers are paid, which is estimated at $8.00- $22.00, depending on the geographic area of the country.
 Not all veterans are eligible.
 Veterans must be enrolled in the VHA Standard Medical Benefits package, have a medical need, and must live in certain geographic areas of the country in which the program is offered.
 Read more about eligibility and locations here.